 21. Hike Mt Iron

-Mount Iron itself rises 250 meters above Wanaka township, because of this height, the summit offers rewarding 360-degree views of the Southern Alps, Lake Wanaka, and the Pisa Range.
+Mount Iron itself rises 250 meters (164 feet) above Wanaka township, because of this height, the summit offers rewarding 360-degree views of the Southern Alps, Lake Wanaka, and the Pisa Range.
 It’s a nice and short 90-minute walking track, just 2 kilometers (1.2 miles) from Wanaka town center.

 The track begins from the car park off SH84, from here take the left fork and climb uphill on the western side to the summit.
 The hike down will take you to the eastern side of Mt Iron down another trail.